 Set good cyber safety habits from the start.
 Onboarding is a great opportunity for you to educate new employees on cybersecurity best

-of a breach.
+the event of a breach.

 An unsecure computer connected to the internet can become a target of more than 2,000 cyberattacks daily.